-In certain instances, it is necessary to check for possible interferences from other analytes which may be expected to be present in authentic samples.
-For example, a method for analyzing blood samples for cocaine must be evaluated for interferences caused by the blood matrix, but also evaluated for common drugs of abuse (e.g., opiates, cannabinoids, amphetamines).
+In certain instances, it is necessary to check for possible interferences from other analytes which may be expected to be present in a sample.
+For example, a method for analyzing samples for cocaine must be evaluated for interferences caused by the matrix, but also evaluated for common drugs of abuse (e.g., opiates, cannabinoids, amphetamines).
 This is accomplished by analyzing a negative matrix spiked with the potential interference(s) at appropriate concentration(s).
-Alternatively, neat standards of potentially interfering compounds can also be injected for this evaluation.
+Alternatively, neat standards of potentially interfering compounds can be analyzed for this evaluation.